What is the GROW model?

 When we asked him about their Goals, Deadlines… he literally said:

 - “Our goal is to be listed on the Dow Jones in 2 years, but if we have to settle being a billion-dollar company we have no problem”.

-He wanted we to invested a million euros in the company and let him manage everything.
+He wanted us to invest a million euros in the Company and let him manage everything.

-- Although he/they had no experience at all.
+- Although he had no experience at all.

 Usually, we tend to “control” the projects we develop since the companies we are specialized in, are in terrible economic situations.